microtrain/bootcamp/06-CSS/01-CSSBasics.md

 }
 ```

 Reload the page and make sure the resolution in under 960px, press the Menu button.
-It's now more closley resembles a traditional flyou menu.
+It's now more closely resembles a traditional fly out menu.
 Make the resolution small and you'll notice the position of the menu changes.
-To fix this you will absolutly position ```nav``` relative to ```header```.
+To fix this you will absolutely position ```nav``` relative to ```header```.

 Start by making assigning the relative position to the ```header``` element.
-Then assign an absolut position to the ```nav``` element.
+Then assign an absolute position to the ```nav``` element.
 When an absolute element is the child a relative element the positioning of the absolute element is relative to that of it's parent.

 ```css
 @media only screen and (max-width: 960px)  {